Pablo Schreiber: Film

 Schreiber's first film was a minor role in the 2001 American black comedy film Bubble Boy.
 He appeared in the 2004 film The Manchurian Candidate which starred his half-brother Liev Schreiber.
 He had supporting roles in the films Lords of Dogtown (2005), Vicky Cristina Barcelona (2008), Nights in Rodanthe (2008), and Happythankyoumoreplease (2010).
 In 2016, he co-starred as Kris "Tanto" Paronto, GRS team member and former U.S. Army Ranger in the American biographical war film 13 Hours: The Secret Soldiers of Benghazi, opposite John Krasinski and James Badge Dale.
 The film was directed and co-produced by Michael Bay, written by Chuck Hogan, and is based on Mitchell Zuckoff's 2014 book of the same name.

 In 2018, he starred in the American action heist film Den of Thieves with Gerard Butler.
 He played Ray Merrimen, a MARSOC Marine veteran who is the crew's leader and schemer, and one of the robbers who sets out to rob the Federal Reserve Bank of downtown Los Angeles.
 Schreiber underwent extensive military training for his role in the film, saying "... with the weapons training, we had extensive military movement, team movement, weapons training boot camp, a couple of weeks before we started shooting".
 In the same year he co-starred with Dwayne Johnson in the action thriller film Skyscraper.
 He played the role of American astronaut Jim Lovell in the biographical drama First Man which was also released in 2018.

 Schreiber starred in the 2021 drama film Lorelei with Jena Malone.
 It received mostly positive reviews from critics.
 Brian Tallerico from RogerEbert.com said of Schreiber, "Schreiber uses his massive size in an interesting way in that he’s such an imposing figure but he allows himself to also be fascinatingly vulnerable at the same time...
 He has remarkable range".

-Theater
+Theatre

 Schreiber's stage work includes both Broadway and off-Broadway plays.
 In 2006, he starred in the Broadway play Awake and Sing!, earning him a nomination for a Tony Award for Best Featured Actor in a Play.
 He also starred in the 2008 Broadway play reasons to be pretty with Piper Perabo and Alison Pill.
 For that role he won the 2009 Drama Desk Award for Outstanding Featured Actor in a Play.
 He played Eben in the 2009 play Desire Under the Elms opposite Carla Gugino's Abbie.
 In 2011, Schreiber starred in the Off-Broadway play Gruesome Playground Injuries at Second Stage Theatre.

 Personal life

 Schreiber married yoga teacher Jessica Monty in 2007.
+They have two sons together, born in 2009 and 2012.
 She filed for divorce in 2014, citing irreconcilable differences.
-They have two sons together, born in 2009 and 2012.